pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

 How to start?
 ##########################################

-1. Minimal working example
+**1. Minimal working example**
+Does a tutorial case work good as a very first step?

+**2. Get know the tools**
+Introduce hackaton materials

-2. Running workflow for Africa
+**3. Running a workflow for Africa**
+Installations instructions + some explanations along the modeling chain

+**4. Usage examples**
+Introduce usage notebooks